10 Common Cyber Insurance Myths and Why You Shouldn't Believe Them

 MYTH #6: I Don't Need Cyber Coverage Because I Have an In-House IT Security Team

-REALITY: Hiring your in-house information security team will improve your chances of warding off cyber attacks, detecting attacks early on, and stopping them before they can do severe damage.
+REALITY: Hiring your in-house information security team is a great cybersecurity tip for businesses that will improve your chances of warding off cyber attacks, detecting attacks early on, and stopping them before they can do severe damage.
 This step makes excellent sense for larger companies with potentially lucrative targets.
 But the cold, hard truth is that even the most talented and highly-skilled InfoSec team only makes you somewhat impervious to severe attacks that could significantly affect your business's bottom line.
 In the same sense, your home may have steel doors, smash-proof windows and a state-of-the-art security system, but that doesn't mean there's no way thieves will ever target you.
 In some cases, it may increase the interest of thieves because it indicates that something inside is well worth stealing.

 Cybercriminals make their money by staying at least one step ahead of the game at all times, and some of them are indeed on the cutting edge of hacking technology and phishing or whaling methods.
 Having a solid team standing behind your company is excellent, but it's not foolproof.
 In fact, any security team professional who knows their industry will tell you that the most vulnerable part of the system is people, not the software and hardware that protect your data.
 Calling up a company and tricking an unsuspecting receptionist or customer service representative into turning over information is far easier than launching attacks against firewalls and other digital protective measures.